1- What’s included in the publishing fee?

 11 – Does Grosvenor House Publishing offer proof-reading/editing services and what is the difference between the two?

-We offer two optional services of either proofreading at £5.00 per 1,000 words or copy-editing and proofreading with price upon application on receipt of your full manuscript.
+We offer two optional editing services: proofreading, which starts at £6.00 per 1,000 words (with a minimum cost of £60), or copyediting (which includes proofreading), which starts at £8.00 per 1000 words.
+Any amendments to the quoted fee will be brought to your attention on receipt of your full manuscript and prior to starting the publishing process.
 All of our editors and proofreaders are professionals with both qualifications and experience and all will work on a manuscript using Microsoft Word Track Changes.
 We will return your manuscripts with instructions on how to accept or reject each suggested change along with a ‘cleaned’ version with all suggested changes accepted.

 Proofreading consists of checking and correcting the spelling, grammar and punctuation of a written manuscript as well as the consistency of style.